Abinash063/teamkrishnabytes/README.md

 Overview:

-Welcome to Our E-Commerce Platform is designed to provide you with a seamless online shopping experience.
-Whether you're looking for the latest fashion trends, electronics, home essentials, or more, we've got you covered.
+Welcome to Our E-Commerce Platform, it is designed to provide you with a seamless online shopping experience.All the latest fashion trends are available here.
 This README will guide you through the key features, setup instructions, and important information about our platform.

 Key Features: